al20ov/makegallery/README.md

 ## About this project

-Have you ever wanted to make an HTML gallery out of a folder full of pictures?
+A go program that generates an HTML gallery from a folder containing pictures.
-Then this project is for you!

 ## Dependencies
 + go 1.14